wikitops/ansible_marathon/README.md

 marathon01                   running (virtualbox)
 ```

-If everything run as expected, you should have a Marathon instance up and running.
+If everything run as expected, you should have a Marathon instance up and running : http://10.0.5.171:8080/

 #### Destroy